Tour de Cache Valley II – March 20, 2021

 Ridgeline High School – Ridgeline High School in Millville has a fun nine hole disc golf course with some short holes, some long holes, and a couple ridiculously short holes.
 This course is great for beginners and is conveniently located on both Ridgeview High School grounds as well as Nibley City property.

-Smithfield Heritage Park – The Heritage Park disc golf course in Smithfield has 4 holes (plus a practice basket) in Heritage Park and 5 holes in Forrester Acres park that play around the West Baseball field.
-This is a challenging nine hole course with technical lines and lots of OB.
+Smithfield Heritage Park – The Heritage Park disc golf course in Smithfield has 4 holes (plus a practice basket) in Heritage Park and 8 holes in Forrester Acres park that play around the West Baseball field.
+This is a challenging nine-12 hole course with technical lines and lots of OB.
+3 additional baskets were added at the end of 2020 making this a permanent 12 hole course.
+Like most of the other park courses in the area, this course is not playable due to other activities during Saturday’s and Evenings in Spring – Fall.

 Part Time Course